najuzilu/DL-Spark/readme.md

 ![alt text](./images/log-data.png)

-## Data Modeling
+## ERD Model

-We'll use a _star database schema_ as a data model for this ETL pipeline.
+You will use a _star database schema_ as a data model for this ETL pipeline.
 This model includes one fact table and four dimensions tables which will enable fast read queries.

-Both, song and log data will be queried through Spark from their respective S3 buckets.
-After processing the data, we'll store the processed tables in parquet files in our own S3 bucket.

 The ERD of the data model is given below.